kanchantewary/learn-gcp/notes/dataproc.md

 - existing hadoop code can be moved to cloud
 - built using compute engine VMs - at least 1 master and 2 workers
 - preemptible instances is good choice, use for processing only, not for storage.
 All instances cant be preemptible (at least 2 - non-preemptible workers should be there. master must be non-preemptible)
-- specify scripts from githup or cloud storage
+- specify scripts from github or cloud storage
+- storage should not be in the cluster, rather using cloud storage (GCS) or bigtable or bigquery. such off-cluster storage enables us to shut down the cluster as soon as the job is complete, and reduces the cost.
+GCS itself is cheaper than persistent disk storage.

 ## scaling
 - add workers
 - high availability config - 3 master nodes